yesteshenko/autodcr/docs/commands.md

 	command        - command than will be send to the node: special cmd:
-				enter    - send "enter" to the node
+				enter    - send "enter" to the node timeout - will be set timeout of execution commands according to 'delay_factor' in second special variables:
-				{} in command means use result value of previous command (expect list of values, for example: 1 or  1,2,3).
+				{} in command means use result value of previous command (expects list of values, for example: 1 or  1,2,3).
 				   This command will be executed as many time as many result value will be.
 				<> in command means use result report of previous command for send to shell OS command
-				   {command} - will be replaced by previous command {nodename} - will be replaced by current node name {ip} - will be replaced by current node ip
+				{command} 	- will be replaced by previous command {nodename} 	- will be replaced by current node name {nodeip} 	- will be replaced by current node ip {datetime}	- will be replaced by current date and time {date}		- will be replaced by current date {$'varname'} - 	will be replaced 'varname' by value of previous command report (complex mode).
+					Expects table, where 1 row it is 'varname' list, next line it is values list This command will be executed as many times as many result lines will be. for conf_tpl mode:
+				empty - will be try get configuration template and variables from argument list CLI template_filename.tpl[,var_filename_.csv][,nodename] - individual set of templates
+					template_filename.tpl	- config template with or without (if not set 'var_filename_.csv') variables var_filename_.csv		- variables for replace in  config template in csv format. set of variables will be apply according to nodename that currently connected Optional, can be empty
+					nodename				- set directly nodename that need to use for get set of variables  from 'var_filename_.csv' Optional, can be empty

-	cmd_type    - set type of command: (!!!tested only for cisco_ios!!!) general (or empty)  - command than not in config mode conf_set            - list of command in config mode conf_enter          - enter to the config mode conf_cmd            - single command in the config mode conf_exit           - exit from the config mode os_exec             - execute shell OS command
+	cmd_type    - set type of command: (!!!tested only for cisco_ios!!!) general (or empty)  - command than not in config mode conf_set            - list of command in config mode in this mode script will be enter to configutation mode, execute list of command and exit conf_enter          - enter to the config mode conf_cmd            - single command in the config mode conf_exit           - exit from the config mode os_exec             - execute shell OS command
+			conf_tpl			- configuration template mode
+			usr_req				- request user for value that will be used in next command in 'search' part choose_req			- request user for value that will be used in next command in 'command' part based on report previous command

 	delay_factor    - time for waiting of respond from command execution.
 Default: 1 - 100 seconds

 	search        - string for search in output of command execution.
 Can be Regex.
 					If use group name in regex parent  ?P<name>, that name will be used for headers in report table. special parent: (!!!tested only for cisco_ios!!!)
-				promt        - match promt, if no additional output of command execution (Regex: '.*#$') promt_cnf    - match promt, if no additional output of command execution (Regex: '.*#$') request      - match additional request for command execution (Regex: '.*: $') confirm      - match additional confirmation for command execution (Regex: '.* \[.*\]')
+				prompt        - match current prompt, if no additional output of command execution prompt_cnf    - match config prompt, if no additional output of command execution (Regex: '.*\(\S+\)\#$') request      - match additional request for command execution (Regex: '.*: $') confirm      - match additional confirmation for command execution (Regex: '.* \[.*\]') {nodename} 	- will be replaced by current node name {nodeip} 	- will be replaced by current node ip {datetime}	- will be replaced by current date and time {date}		- will be replaced by current date {usr_req}	- will be replaced by value from user entered

 	search_type    - set type of logic parsing result command execution report: simple            - output result of search
 				complex           - output table of search result (use group in regex parent )